Abstract Goerss-Hopkins theory: Moduli of ring spectra

 In this section we adapt the abstract Goerss-Hopkins theory developed in the previous sections to the particular problem of existence of commutative ring spectra with prescribed homology by specializing to the Grothendieck prestable $\infty$-category of synthetic spectra.

-One way of stating the problem is as follows: given an $\ekoperad{\infty}$-ring spectrum $E$ and a commutative algebra $A$ in $E_*E$-comodules, what is the moduli space of \textit{realizations} of $A$ by an $\ekoperad{\infty}$-ring spectrum -- that is, the space of $\ekoperad{\infty}$-ring for which there exists an isomorphism
+One way of stating the problem is as follows: given a homotopy commutative ring spectrum $E$ and a commutative algebra $A$ in $E_*E$-comodules, what is the moduli space of \textit{realizations} of $A$ by an $\ekoperad{\infty}$-ring spectrum -- that is, the space of $\ekoperad{\infty}$-ring spectra for which there exists an isomorphism

 of $E_*E$-comodule algebras?
 In particular, one might want to prove that this space is nonempty, meaning that there exists a realization, or contractible, meaning that there exists an essentially unique realization.